Ai Accountant

 Most teams split tickets and disputes, which doubles work and confuses customers.
 Fix it with integration.

-• Central evidence, one repository linked to both ticket and dispute, clean audit trails.
+• Central evidence: one repository linked to both ticket and dispute, clean audit trails that satisfy ICAI's 2026 digital evidence requirements.

 Capture invoice ID, GSTIN, reason code, amount split into tax and base, evidence, and payment references if partials are involved.

-Logistics for POD, sales for contracts and rates, accounts for tax checks, each with tasks, deadlines, and evidence asks.
+Logistics for POD, sales for contracts and rates, accounts for tax checks.
+Each team gets tasks, deadlines, and evidence asks.

-Teams recommend outcomes, rate correction, quantity correction, TDS acceptance, system logs approvals.
+Teams recommend outcomes: rate correction, quantity correction, TDS acceptance.
+System logs approvals with immutable timestamps and approver IDs.

-Post credit notes, debit notes, TDS adjustments, GST corrections in ERP, preserve an audit trail.
+Post credit notes, debit notes, TDS adjustments, GST corrections in ERP.
+Preserve an audit trail.
+Ensure credit notes sync to GSTR 1 within the extended 8 month window.

 Send credit notes, explain rejections with evidence, confirm adjustments and next steps.

 Apply subsequent receipts, clear suspense accounts, align AR to post dispute reality.
-See a practical walkthrough on invoice dispute management.
+Reconcile credit notes against customer 2B in the next cycle to catch mismatches early.

 Essential Metrics and KPIs for Dispute Management

-• Dispute aging distribution, watch the over 30 day cohort.
+• Dispute aging distribution: watch the over 30 day cohort closely.

-• DSO impact, quantify dispute drag on cash conversion.
+• DSO impact: quantify dispute drag on cash conversion.
+Aim for the NASSCOM benchmark of under 40 DSO for top performers.

-• Root cause trends, find systemic errors, tax masters, delivery controls, pricing approvals.
+• Root cause trends: find systemic errors in tax masters, delivery controls, pricing approvals.

 India Specific Compliance and Audit Considerations

-• TDS documentation, collect and archive Form 16A, align with TDS returns and ledgers.
+• TDS documentation: collect and archive Form 16A with blockchain verification via TRACES 2.0 (mandatory for disputes above ₹50,000 from February 2026).
+Align with TDS returns and ledgers.

-• E invoice cancellations, track IRN reversals and accounting entries within allowed windows.
+• E invoice cancellations: track IRN reversals and accounting entries within allowed windows.
+GSTN's AI triage now generates pre filled cancellation requests.

-• Evidence retention, store emails, GRN, POD, approvals, and final resolutions, organized for audits.
+• Evidence retention: store emails, GRN, POD, approvals, and final resolutions organized for audits.
+ICAI's January 2026 guidance requires structured digital fields, not just email threads.

-• Statutory timelines, auto flag disputes that affect monthly or quarterly filings.
+• Statutory timelines: auto flag disputes that affect monthly or quarterly filings.
+Unreconciled TDS disputes now attract 1% quarterly penalties post Budget 2026.

-• Inter company disputes, preserve transfer pricing trails and consolidated reporting.
+• Inter company disputes: preserve transfer pricing trails and consolidated reporting.
+Blockchain audit trails are emerging as best practice for these scenarios.

 Available Tools and Technology Solutions